-This course is designed to familiarize the student with the problems of the Caribbean individual as seen through major literary works.
+This course is designed to familiarize the student with Caribbean culture and literature as seen through major literary works.
 Students read novels, short stories, essays, and poetry of such writers as Julia de Burgos, González, Soto, Figueroa, Díaz Valcarcel, Marqués, and Luis Rafael Sánchez.
-Emphasis is given to a cultural, sociological approach as well as a literary one in order to understand better the problems of the Caribbean individual and his or her perception of society.
+A cultural, sociological, and literary approach is emphasized in order to explore Caribbean culture and the Caribbean individual's perception of society.
 (In Spanish)

-CULTURAL PLURALISM AND PROBLEMS OF MINORITY GROUPS IN THE U.S.A.
+CULTURAL PLURALISM AND MINORITY GROUPS IN THE U.S.A.
+3 credits

-Emphasizing Latinos but also focusing in general on race, ethnicity, language, and cultural and social stratification, this course analyzes contemporary American opportunity, family and class structures, social mobility, migration, the so-called "culture of poverty," urbanism, and related concepts and issues.
+Focusing on the ethnicity, language, and cultural and social stratification of minorities, with an emphasis on that of Latinos, this course analyzes contemporary American opportunity, family and class structures, social mobility, migration, the so-called "culture of poverty," urbanism, and related concepts and issues.
 Certain psychological dimensions, such as self-concept and the self-fulfilling prophecy, are also examined.